lavishay-technion/ansible_shallow/05_roles/README.md

 ---

-# Role argument validation
+# Role Argument Validation

 Beginning with version 2.11, you may choose to enable role argument validation based on an argument specification.
 This specification is defined in the meta/argument_specs.yml file (or with the .yaml file extension).
 When this argument specification is defined, a new task is inserted at the beginning of role execution that will validate the parameters supplied for the role against the specification.
 If the parameters fail validation, the role will fail execution.

 ---

-# Role argument validation (cont.)
+# Role Argument Validation (cont.)

-> Note:

-> Ansible also supports role specifications defined in the role meta/main.yml file, as well.
+> `[!]` Note: Ansible also supports role specifications defined in the role meta/main.yml file, as well.
 However, any role that defines the specs within this file will not work on versions below 2.11.
 For this reason, we recommend using the meta/argument_specs.yml file to maintain backward compatibility.

+> `[!]` Note: When role argument validation is used on a role that has defined dependencies, then validation on those dependencies will run before the dependent role, even if argument validation fails for the dependent role.

 ---

-# Role argument validation (cont.)

-> Note:

-> When role argument validation is used on a role that has defined dependencies, then validation on those dependencies will run before the dependent role, even if argument validation fails for the dependent role.

----

-# Specification format
+# Specification Format

 The role argument specification must be defined in a top-level argument_specs block within the role meta/argument_specs.yml file.
 All fields are lower-case.